Preamble: CBD Buyers Guide

 I should like to make a flying start by referring to the celebrated Dr Jacob Teitelbaum MD, the internationally renowned researcher and author, who said in 2019, “…CBD [is] a powerful pain, insomnia and anxiety-relieving tool“.
 (Quod est, est – my own words).
 It is so very encouraging when a such an eminent person makes a statement like that.
 Especially because it harmonizes perfectly with my own experiences and indeed with many millions of other ordinary people.

 That my website, to date, has focused on CBDPure is undeniable.
-This is principally because I am a user and that is unquestionably one of the most important issues in my life.
+This is principally because I am a user and that is unquestionably one of the most important issues in my life – like an old Ford I have been overhauled, and that is why I have called it ‘Restoration’.
 Secondly, I am an affiliate marketer for CBDPure and the income source is important.

 But it is clear that this focus has perhaps been too rigid and even the site too academic perhaps.
 But now is the time for change.
 I have now resolved to incorporate the posts into a shorter, magazine type format, and, add more topics.
 You will also find that I have used the handy device of offering an extensive CBD and marijuana FAQ section.
 Previously, this information had been distributed throughout the website, making it hard for a visitor to find.